shlomiassaf/ngc-webpack/README.md

 [![Build Status](https://travis-ci.org/shlomiassaf/ngc-webpack.svg?branch=master)](https://travis-ci.org/shlomiassaf/ngc-webpack)

+# ngc-webpack
-# Angular Template Compiler Wrapper for Webpack
+`@angular/compiler-cli` Wrapper for Webpack

-**compiler-cli** with webpack's loader chain.

-> Note: Version 1.1.0 allows using the plugin to manage angular compilation without the need to run the compilation command from the command line before webpack is executed.
-It also allows removing `@Component` templates (template/styles) from the bundle since they become not used duplicates after AOT compilation.
-This will be documented soon, meanwhile see the `AngularClass/angular2-webpack-starter` repo for an example.
+Key features:
+  - Angular AOT compilation webpack plugin outside of the `angular-cli` eco-system

-A wrapper around the [compiler-cli](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) that pass `@Component` resources (*templateUrl, styleUrls*) through webpack's build loader chain.
+  - Pass resources through webpack's loader chain (template, styles, etc...)

-Currently apply the loader chain only on `@Component` resources.
+  - Hooks into the AOT compilation process (replaces source files, metadata files, resource files)
+  - Not restricted to a TypeScript loader, use any TS loader you want
+  - Does not contain an `@angular/router` lazy module loader (you can use [ng-router-loader](https://github.com/shlomiassaf/ng-router-loader))

+**ngc-webpack** is quite similar to [@ngtools/webpack](https://github.com/angular/angular-cli/tree/master/packages/%40ngtools/webpack).
+It does not do any actual compilation, this is done by angular tools.
+It just allows some customization to the process.

 > `ngc-webpack` is built of some constructs from `@ngtools/webpack`.

 ## Background
 The angular compiler generate additional JS runtime files that are part of the final bundle, these files reflect the `@Component` resources (html, css) as JS executable code.

 When compiling AOT we need to add them to the final bundle.
 > When compiling JIT these files are added to the VM on runtime, but that's not relevant for our context.